charmed-kubernetes/kubernetes-docs/pages/k8s/charm-gcp-integrator.md

 # Examples

-Following are some examples using GCP integration with CDK.
+Following are some examples using GCP integration with Charmed Kubernetes.

 ## Creating a pod with a PersistentDisk-backed volume